-An ECDA staff member has participated in the monthly meeting of the Kankakee Regional Planning Group (KRPG), a subdivision of the Central Illinois Continuum of Care (CICoC), for the past four years.
+An ECDA staff member has participated in the monthly meeting of the Kankakee Regional Planning Group (KRPG), a subdivision of the Central Illinois Continuum of Care (CICoC), for the past five years.
 The CDBG Program Manager currently acts as the secretary for KRPG and attends meetings with representatives from all local agencies that provide services to persons experiencing homelessness, as well as organizations connected to housing problems and solutions.
 The CICoC operates a single Coordinated Entry system for the region: once an individual or household contacts any KRPG member agency and receives services, they will be assessed for level of need and their information will be entered into the centralized system.
-The Coordinated Entry list is prioritized with the use of the Vulnerability Index - Service Prioritization Decision Assistance Tool (VI-SPDAT).
-When an agency has program availability, they use the Coordinated Entry list to contact the next person.
+The Coordinated Entry list is prioritized and when an agency has program availability, they use the Coordinated Entry list to contact the next person.

-Multiple KRPG agencies perform street outreach to engage homeless people, most notably Fortitude Community Outreach and Gift of God Street Church.
+Multiple KRPG agencies perform street outreach to engage homeless people, most notably Fortitude Community Outreach.
 Fortitude staff and volunteers regularly visit areas where homeless people congregate, distributing food and offering linkage to services.
 Workers may also provide basic goods such as clothing, toiletries, and blankets.
 Homeless individuals who desire further services can be added to the Coordinated Entry list during street outreach, as well as receive information for other service agencies.